Godly-exe/Violent_Python_3/README.md

-This repos aim for excute some lessons on samclass wwebsite
+This repos aim for excute some lessons on samclass website